nickyiliwang0000/h/design/design-for-developers.md

 **Try to limit line length to be no longer than 85 characters.**

 Setting a maximum width on paragraphs is generally a good idea.
 The wrapper container also helps with this as well.
-If you feel like there are too much blank space, consider splitting the content into columns.
+If you feel like there is too much blank space, consider splitting the content into columns.

 <img src="./assets/length3.png" alt="Text broken into two columns">